 She also developed an interest in the therapeutic functions of art, whilst working in a community for mentally handicapped adults in Bangalore and then at the United Nations High Commission for Refugees (UNHCR) in Delhi.
 In1988 she came to England to pursue post-graduate studies in Art Therapy and has been living here since.

-In 1991/92 she was commissioned by the BBC to paint a series of pictures to accompany music written by her husband, composer Francis Grier.
+In 1991/92 she was commissioned by the BBC to paint a series of pictures to accompany music written by the composer Francis Grier.
 This was broadcast as ‘The Cry of Mary’, in December 1992.
-Other collaborations with her husband included painting for ‘The Ascension Sequence’ and ‘Elegy’.
-She then took a break from her professional artistic career to raise her young family and to pursue her interest and training in psychoanalytic psychotherapy at the Tavistock Centre, London, graduating with a Masters degree in Psychoanalytic Psychotherapy in 2007.
-She now works as an artist and child psychotherapist in London.
+Other collaborations included painting for ‘The Ascension Sequence’ and ‘Elegy’.
+She then took a break from her professional artistic career to pursue her interest and training in psychoanalytic psychotherapy at the Tavistock Centre, London, graduating with a Masters degree in Psychoanalytic Psychotherapy in 2007.
+She now works as an artist and psychotherapist in London.

-Her paintings are in collections in India, England and Germany.
+Her paintings are in collections in India, Australia, England, Germany, Switzerland and Singapore.

-▪ December 2008: Pavillion de L’Art Contemporain, Rue de Londres, Paris.
+In Paris at Pavillion de L’Art Contemporain, Rue de Londre.